We are privately owned and not affiliated or endorsed by any government agency.

 Frequently Asked Questions About the Consultative Exam

-When you apply for SSI or SSDI benefits, your application should include as much medical information about your condition and relevant symptoms as possible.
+When you apply for SSI or SSDI benefits, your application should include as much information about your medical condition and relevant symptoms as possible.
 If a disability applicant lacks this information, there’s a good chance they’ll need another medical examination to give the SSA ample information to approve or deny a case lawfully.

 The following answers to these frequently asked questions should help you understand more about the consultative exam and what’s involved: